 23. Andrei Markov

-Markov has suffered a lot of injuries in his career, but his time spent in the NHL saw him become one of the most steadfast defenders in the league regardless.
+Andrei Markov suffered a lot of injuries in his career, but his time spent in the NHL saw him become one of the most steadfast defenders in the league regardless.
 In 990 games, he generated 572 points (119G, 453A) from the back end.
 He recorded at least 35 assists in a single season seven times, and twice finished in the top-10 in voting for the Norris Trophy.

 22. Vladimir Tarasenko